Skip to Content

 4. Tours

 Rothe House is open for self-guided tours throughout its opening hours.
 On a self-guided tour, you’re able to explore the inside areas at your leisure.
-Meanwhile, guided tours run daily at 2:30 pm during the winter season and last around 40 minutes.
+Meanwhile, guided tours run daily.

 About Rothe House